Last updated July 14, 2020

 - to the extent that external service providers commissioned by us process data as order processors or parties that assume certain functions (e.g., external data centers, support and maintenance of IT applications, archiving, document processing, call center services, compliance services, data validation and data protection. plausibility check, data destruction, purchasing/procurement, customer administration, letter shops, marketing, media technology, research, risk controlling, billing, telephony, website management, auditing services, banks, printing shops, companies for data disposal, courier services, logistics, and press relations work).

 We will moreover refrain from transmitting your data to third parties.
 If we commission service providers within the framework of processing an order, your data will be subject there to the security standards stipulated by us in order to adequately protect your data.
-We will also engage with such service provides to sign a data processing addendum (DPA) or equivalent contracts with us.
+We will also engage with such service provides to sign a DPA or equivalent contracts with us.
 In all cases, recipients may only use the data for purposes for which the data have been sent to them.

 5. Duration of data storage

-In principle, we process and store your data for the duration of our business relationship.
-This also includes the initiation of a contract (precontractual legal relationship) and the execution of a contract.
+In principle, we process and store your data and Customer Data for the duration of our business relationship.
+This also includes the initiation of a contract (pre-contractual legal relationship) and the execution of a contract.

 The personal data that we record about our customers will be stored until the end of the legal storage period (6 years after the end of the calendar year in which you ceased being a customer) and erased, unless we are obligated to store the data for longer in accordance with Art.
 6(1)(c) GDPR as a result of storage and documentation obligations under tax and commercial law (under the German Commercial Code, Penal Code, or Tax Code), or if you have given your consent to longer storage in accordance with Art.
 6(1)(a) GDPR.